Hganavak/archive/_workshops/latex.md

 ### Display Math

-If instead we want our figures to be numbered and appear on their own line (much like a figure), we can instead use the `equation` environment.
-The way that we write equations remains unchanged from the `inline` style:
+If instead we want our figures to be numbered and appear on their own line (much like a figure), we can use the `equation` environment.
+The way that we write equations remains unchanged from the `inline` style.
+Let's add another equation to the bottom of our `introduction.tex`:

 ```tex
 \begin{equation}